HGGM-LIM/jclustering/README.md

 The installation of  jClustering within ImageJ is straightforward: download the latest version available at the [download page](https://github.com/HGGM-LIM/jclustering/downloads) and copy the `jclustering/` folder to the `plugins/` folder of your ImageJ installation.
+Do not care about the number of downloads that `jclustering-latest.zip` has, as it resets every time a new version is uploaded.

 jClustering uses Apache Commons Math version 3.0 for some mathematical operations, so this library also needs to be installed.
 The process is simple: